i05nagai/memorandum/language/english_speaking.md

     * a closar examination of user traffic shows our peak usage is distributed globally
 * tolerate
     * we're willing to tolerate a small risk of higher latency in exchange for lower hardware costs
+    * we don't tolerate the brises under any circumstances
 * resiliency
 * resilient
     * able to happy, successful, etc. again after something difficult or bad has happened